30 Things to Do at Disney World Resorts

 Do I need a rental car at Disney?

+Do you need a car during your Disney vacation?
+Maybe, and maybe not!
 If you decide to rent a car, I recommend renting a car from Discount USA Car Rental.
-They offer the best rates available on major brands, and you can pick up your car at MCO or even Sanford.
-In addition, you don’t pay until arrival and can cancel anytime with no penalties.
+They offer the best rates available and free cancelation.

 How to get to Disney World Resorts